 If you need to identify quickly in the first paragraph or 2 what your topic is (make sure it is a top used hashtag) then fine.
 But do NOT use more than the 4 (or ok 5 at most if critical) in the entire post/article.
 Remember, hashtags are not hyperlinks.
 Your headline, image and layout of the post including emoji’s for eye direction and focus And do not use bold or fancy fonts, they do not always work on all devices and its just.. well too risky to stuff up.

 - Check the Followers of a hashtag before you use them in your content.
 LinkedIn now automatically suggest hashtags that will align to your content, which has is also part AI intuitive and topic related.
 But always check what has better metrics.
 Don’t assume a hashtag is a valued one, research.

 - Don’t create your own obscure topic hashtags in the hope of more visibility.
 It doesn’t work.

 Hashtags in Comments – I’m not a huge fan of adding hashtags into your comments on other peoples posts.
 But it may be valuable to do so if your comment has detailed commentary and value add.
 It then would be worth indexing it.
 I recommend only one (1) hashtag though.

 Using the right LinkedIn hashtags with purpose and strategy will assist your reach and footprint during the current crises COVID19.

-For my World First Research of Top 400 Global LinkedIn hashtags (for all sectors and subjects), click here for the eBook
+For my World First Research: Top 400 Global LinkedIn hashtags (all sectors & subjects), click here for the eBook